Processing multiple texts

 - And ideally, being able to switch between input/output formats, or sequential/parallel processing, without changing the code too much.

-To efficiently perform the same operations on multiple documents at once, EDS-NLP uses lazy collections, which record the operations to perform on the documents without actually executing them directly, similar to the way Spark does, or polars with its LazyFrame.
+To efficiently perform the same operations on multiple documents at once, EDS-NLP uses streams, which record the operations to perform on the documents without actually executing them directly, similar to the way Spark does, or polars with its LazyFrame.

 method.